Or – $6.00 AIRPORT TAX

 This is the spot where I could spend all day talking about how absolutely incredible Chichén Itzá is.
 Every step you take on that complex connects you with history in a way that is nearly unexplainable.
 I mean just look at this picture of the Ball Court below and you will get an idea of the impact this ancient site conveys.
 Its awe inspiring, deeply mysterious, and a touch of serious spooky.

 Photo credit: www.mysteriousplaces.com

-We were lucky enough to climb the steps to the top of El Castillo, the Pyramid of Kukulkan (first picture).
+Now they restrict access, but we were lucky enough to climb the steps to the top of El Castillo, the Pyramid of Kukulkan (first picture).
 Let me tell you the ascent is steep on an alarming scale, but the view is spectacular.
-And at the risk of sounding like a New Ager, I’m telling you the energy inside that top chamber makes your spine tingle.
+And at the risk of sounding like a New Ager, the energy inside that top chamber makes your spine tingle.
 Or maybe it was a lack of oxygen from the dizzying height, either way it’s a strange sensation.
-I warn you…Chichén Itzá is an experience that changes you.
+I warn you…Chichén Itzá is an experience that changes you on a cosmic level.